 Happiness, hope, optimism.

-The next day, I waited in the coffee shop anxiously with Lilith at my side, sitting at a table, and sipping cheap coffee that Morgana would have frowned upon had she been in my life by then.
+The next day, I waited in the coffee shop anxiously, sitting alone at a table, sipping cheap coffee that Morgana would have frowned upon had she been in my life by then.

 Ariel and Elyssa arrived, along with her boyfriend and their daughter.
 Elyssa's younger sister.